Web Form Signatures: Fast, Easy Method of Informed Consent

 Don’t Forget the Security

-- SSL delivery of form data from your form to LuxSci — you don’t need your own SSL certificate or secure web site.
+- SSL delivery of form data from the form to LuxSci –an SSL certificate or secure website is not required.

 - Secure emailing of form data